-Oral co-trimoxazole, four tablets every six hours in patients of 60 kg or more and three tablets every six hours in patients under 60 kg, is the treatment of choice.
+Oral co-trimoxazole, 4 tablets every 6 hours in patients of 60 kg or more and 3 tablets every 6 hours in patients under 60 kg, is the treatment of choice.
 Severe cases also require steroids.
 Patients with severe pneumonia need to be hospitalised, and will need oxygen.

-- The full blood count with differential, neutrophil count and serum potassium concentration should be monitored in patients on such high doses of co-trimoxazole.
+- The full blood count and differential white cell count (neutropaenia), as well as serum potassium concentration should be monitored in patients on such high doses of co-trimoxazole.

 6-19 Can pneumocystis pneumonia be prevented?

 Yes.
-Prophylactic oral co-trimoxazole, two tablets daily should be given to HIV-infected patients with a CD4 count below 200 cells/µl or stage 2, 3 or 4 disease.
+Prophylactic oral co-trimoxazole, 2 tablets daily should be given to people living with HIV with a CD4 count below 200 cells/µl or stage 2, 3 or 4 disease.
 Prophylaxis can be stopped when the CD4 count is above 200 cells/µl after starting treatment.